Introducing

 No, our cups only start to biodegrade once they enter a biotic environment such as a composting facility, home compost, landfill, or the natural environment.
 The microbes in the biotic environment will mineralize the cups into CO2 and water.

-How are New Wave cups different than the "compostable" PLA cups?
+How are New Wave cups different than PLA cups?

-The "compostable" PLA corn cups are only biodegradable in industrial composting facilities.
-This means that a PLA cup will last for many years in the ocean, soil, or landfill producing harmful byproducts.
-Our material has been proven to be biodegradable in more natural environments such as home composts.
+PLA cups are only biodegradable in industrial composting facilities.
+This means that a PLA cup will last for many years in the ocean, soil, or landfill producing microplastics.
+PHA is biodegradable is soil, water, and marine conditions.